It has long been my contention that everything is based on relationship.

 If you are curious about the other eleven likable traits that Bradberry mentions, you can check them out here.

-Please tell me if you will join my campaign for requiring name tags for near-sighted people at any event you attend, by using the link below to comment on our Facebook page.
+Please join my campaign for requiring name tags for near-sighted people at any event you attend.